bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 gdrive upload --recursive <path>
 ```

+Check to see how much space you're taking up in the shared SCRATCH directory
+`du -sh * | sort -h`

 🌊 `chmod 775 *` programs, scripts, some files that you create so others can use them

 🌊 `chmod 444` files you don’t want to accidentally write over,